Philipp2211/A2019-Bot-Kurzarbeitergeld-Short-Time-Allowance/README.md

 ## Install the Bot Agent/Register your Device
 After registration you can login to the A2019 Community Edition ([LINK](https://community.cloud.automationanywhere.digital/#/login?next=/index)).
 To enable A2019 to execute Bots on your local device you need to click on the Laptop symbol in the top right corner and then on "Connect device".
-Then you need to follow the instructions to download and install the Bot Agent and connect you local device.
+Then you need to follow the instructions to download and install the Bot Agent and to connect your local device.
 ![Register Device](/Images/Register_Device.png)

 ## Import the Bot